Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-robot-framework.md

 > Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA) - [Robot Framework](https://robotframework.org/)

-This framework has been selected after coming across it during my internship.
+This automation framework has been selected after coming across it during my internship.
 It is open-source, is easily expandable with Python, has an easy syntax and comes with a diverse range of pre-existing libraries and tools.

-Following is what a Robot Framework suite might look like:
+Following is what a Robot Framework test suite might look like:
 ```robot
 *** Settings ***
 Documentation     A test suite for valid login.